asep3192/Guess_The_Number_Wiki/downloads/GTN-Easygamemode-V1.2-OfficalRelease/README_GTN_EASY.txt

 DO NOT DELETE .dll files or else the game will stop working.
 Do not distribute.
 Unless you are backing up files (file history, or other system back up options).
 Do Not Plagiarize
-If You would like to distribute The Game out of the Reasons Listed above than Please use The Download Link on the website.
+If You would like to distribute The Game out of the Reasons Listed above than Please use The download Link on the website.
 You can access that here or you can copy the download link from the Guess The Number Wiki - Easy Gamemode Page, (https://asep3192.github.io/Guess_The_Number_Wiki/Easy_Gamemode.html)

 To Find out what was added and/or removed from/into the game, Check the Update Notes Text File